 “The projects I personally like the best, are the ones that put the client’s dreams on display”, Michelle said.
 “And this is one of those projects.

-To add function and sophistication to the design, Michelle incorporated Dura Supreme cabinets in the Kendall Panel door style with a custom gray paint finish (Benjamin Moore HC-168) on the perimeter layout of the kitchen, and a custom blue paint finish (Sherwin Williams SW9139) on the island in the Kendall Panel door style.
-Pairing Calcutta Miel Quartz (perimeter) and Limestone Grey Stone (island) countertops with these custom colors created a beautiful cohesive color palette that complemented the other surrounding spaces and looked like the new kitchen belonged there.
+To add function and sophistication to the design, Michelle incorporated Dura Supreme cabinets in the Kendall Panel door style with a Personal Paint Match gray paint finish Chelsea Gray (Benjamin Moore HC-168) on the perimeter layout of the kitchen, and a Personal Paint Match blue paint finish Debonair (Sherwin Williams SW9139) on the kitchen island in the Kendall Panel door style.
+Pairing Calacatta Miel Quartz (perimeter) and Limestone Grey Stone (kitchen island) countertops with these custom colors created a beautiful cohesive color palette that complemented the other surrounding spaces and looked like the new kitchen belonged there.

-Other unique elements that were incorporated into this one-of-a-kind kitchen renovation were brass diamond mess cabinet inserts imported all the way from the UK by Brass Gilles UK and complimented the other brass finishes throughout the kitchen such as the brass cabinet hardware, unlacquered brass faucets by Waterstone and the brass accents on the range and hood.
+Other unique elements that were incorporated into this one-of-a-kind kitchen renovation were brass diamond mess cabinet inserts imported all the way from the UK by Brass Grilles UK and complimented the other brass finishes throughout the kitchen such as the brass cabinet hardware, unlacquered brass faucets by Waterstone, and the brass accents on the range and hood.